NicoHood/HoodLoader2/Readme.md

 ```

-Get the Arduino IDE installation sketch from the [HID Project](https://github.com/NicoHood/HID).
+The installation sketch is located in tools/Atmega_Board_Programmer/Atmega_Board_Programmer.ino

 Upload the installation sketch to your Arduino Uno/Mega.
 The sketch can burn bootloaders to several MCUs, made by Nick Gammon.
 Its special modified to ensure high security to not brick your Arduino.
 The normal way is to control the uploading via Serial.